aditia475/Real_time_face_mask/README.md

 > 1. Face_mask_Detection.py
 > 2. Fcae_mask_det_1.py

-Overview: -
+OVERVIEW: -
-> Collect Face-related Data (with and without mask) -> Train Data Using SVM ML Algorithm -> Prediction on Live Data Using a Camera
+> *Collect Face-related Data (with and without mask) -> Train Data Using SVM ML Algorithm -> Prediction on Live Data Using a Camera*